View Document Text

 provided by their custodian(s) to ensure that all account

-transactions, holdings and values are accurate.
+transactions, holdings, and values are accurate.

 XVI.
 Investment Discretion

-Advisor will propose an initial portfolio design based on
+The advisor will propose an initial portfolio design based on

 the client’s needs and risk tolerance.
 Based on the client’s